Vietnam Travel Guide

 Cross the street slowly

 Driving in Vietnam, especially at the time of huge traffic jams, is terrible.
-You should be cautious about this matter.
-You cannot wait until the traffic decreases because in this case, you should wait forever!
+Any traveler should be cautious about this matter.
+You cannot wait until the traffic decreases because, in this case, you should wait forever!
 Take small steps, don’t step back, put your hand up, and wave it to move safely!

 Seat in the back of taxis

-There have been some reports about taxi drivers assaulting women, who were alone in a taxi and sited in the front seat.
+There have been some reports about taxi drivers assaulting women alone in a taxi and sited in the front seat.

 Be aware of your smartphone or expensive gadget